Greek Orthodox Church of St. George (Piscataway, New Jersey): GOYA

-Goya, short for Greek Orthodox Youth Association of America is an organized group of kids 12–18, or 7th-12th grade that provides a large service to the church.
-GOYA is made up of over 50 kids.
-This youth group is to provide an environment where teenagers of St. George can experience, live, and learn their Orthodox Faith and Culture so that, as they grow and mature, both spiritually and physically, they will develop a commitment to God, the Greek Orthodox Faith and the Greek Orthodox Church.
+Greek Orthodox Youth Association of America (GOYA) is an organized group of over fifty children aged 12 to 18, or 7th-12th grade.
 They meet on a monthly basis to discuss the many ongoing activities throughout the week.
 These include Basketball and Volleyball games and practices through the fall and winter, Greek dance practices and many more.
-Additionally, the GOYA is responsible for hosting successful fundraising events such as their yearly Taverna Night in December, which raises money for nonprofit organizations, as well as helping with the festival, which raises money for the church itself.
+Additionally, the GOYA is responsible for hosting fundraising events such as their yearly Taverna Night in December, which raises money for nonprofit organizations, as well as helping with the festival, which raises money for the church.
 The GOYA also has a yearly Olympic competition, where churches from all around New Jersey stay at Monmouth University during Memorial Day weekend to compete in Track and Field, Volleyball, Soccer and Swimming.
-The Soccer team has been very successful, winning 2 championships in 2018 and 2019 led by now Junior Andreas Hadjiloucas who won the 2019 MVP award after making the game-winning goal.
+The Soccer team won 2 championships in 2018 and 2019 led by now Junior Andreas Hadjiloucas who won the 2019 MVP award after making the game-winning goal.